Bowral railway station

-Bowral railway station is located on the Main South line in New South Wales, Australia.
-It serves the town of Bowral opening on 1 March 1867.
+Bowral railway station is a heritage-listed railway station located on the Main Southern line in New South Wales, Australia.
+It serves the town of Bowral in the Southern Highlands region of New South Wales opening on 1 March 1867.

-Platforms & services
+Platforms and services

 Bowral has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with morning services to Sydney Central & evening services to Goulburn.
+It is serviced by Sydney Trains Southern Highlands Line services travelling between Campbelltown and Moss Vale with morning services to Sydney Central and evening services to Goulburn.

-It is also serviced by NSW Trainlink Xplorer long-distance services from Sydney to Canberra & Griffith.
-This station is a request stop for this service, so the trains stop only if passengers booked to board/alight here.
+It is also serviced by NSW TrainLink Xplorer long-distance services from Sydney to Canberra and Griffith.
+This station is a request stop for this service, so the trains stop only if passengers are booked to board or alight here.

 Transport links

 Berrima Buslines operate five routes that serve Bowral station: